|Recommended System Requirements|

 In terms of overall gaming performance, the graphical capabilities of the Intel HD Graphics 4400 Desktop are noticeably better than the Intel HD Graphics 4000 Desktop.

 The Graphics 4400 has no core clock speed set, so any comparison between Texture and Pixel Fill Rates is not currently possible.

-The Graphics 4400 was released over a year more recently than the Graphics 4000, and so the Graphics 4400 is likely to have better driver support, meaning it will be more optimized for running the latest games.
+The Graphics 4400 was released over a year more recently than the Graphics 4000, and so the Graphics 4400 is likely to have better driver support, meaning it will be more optimized for running the latest games when compared to the Graphics 4000.

 The HD Graphics 4400 Desktop and the HD Graphics 4000 Desktop have the same amount of video memory, but are likely to provide slightly different experiences when displaying game textures at high resolutions.

 The memory bandwidth of the HD Graphics 4400 Desktop and the HD Graphics 4000 Desktop are the same, which means the Graphics 4400 and the Graphics 4000 have equal limitations when it comes to graphical data transfer.

 The HD Graphics 4000 Desktop requires 77 Watts to run but there is no entry for the Graphics 4400.
 We would recommend a PSU with at least 300 Watts for the Graphics 4000, but we do not have a recommended PSU wattage for the Graphics 4400.